backupbrew/switchbrew/Package2.md

 When decrypted, this section contains the built-in system modules encapsulated in a custom format.

+Note: On firmware [8.0.0](8.0.0.md "wikilink") INI1 is contained within the Kernel and section 1 is empty with NULL SHA256 to match.

 ### INI1

 | Offset | Type | Description                      |